aubreypwd/alfred-harvest/FORKINFO.md

 ```

 Where `Y` will be iterated in a numerical form.
 My releases will follow only that tags I add, not the upstream's.

+- Version will not be maintained in `package.json` for now, since they don't like build meta